William H. Hinton: Return to the United States

 On his return to the United States after the conclusion of the Korean War in 1953, Hinton wanted to chronicle his observations of the revolutionary process in Long Bow.
 But on his return, at the height of McCarthyism, customs officials seized his papers, and turned them over to the Senate Committee on Internal Security (chaired by Senator James Eastland).
 Hinton was subjected to continual harassment by the FBI, his passport was confiscated, and he was barred from all teaching jobs.
 At first permitted to work as a truck mechanic, he was later blacklisted and denied all employment.
 He then took up farming on some land inherited from his mother, and farmed for a living for some fifteen years.
 During this period Hinton continued to speak out about the successes of the Chinese Communist Revolution and waged a long (and eventually successful) legal battle to recover his notes and papers from the Eastland Committee.

 After the government returned his notes and papers, Hinton set to writing Fanshen, a documentary account of the land reform in Long Bow village in which he had been both observer and participant.
 After many mainstream U.S. publishers had turned it down, it was published in 1966 by Monthly Review and was a success, selling hundreds of thousands of copies, with translations in ten languages.
 In the book, Hinton examines the revolutionary experience of the Long Bow village, painting a complex picture of conflict, contradiction and cooperation in rural China.
 Hinton's book did not shy away from discussing the violence of land reform in Long Bow.
 In Hinton's view, peasant liberation justified class struggle.

 After the death of Edgar Snow, Hinton became the most famous of Americans sympathetic to the People's Republic of China, and he served as the first national chairman of the US–China Peoples Friendship Association from 1974 to 1976.
-The association published his controversial interviews with Chinese premier Zhou Enlai.
+The association published his interviews with Chinese premier Zhou Enlai.
 Hinton cooled toward official policy as market reforms under Deng Xiaoping moved away from the type of socialism originally associated with Mao Zedong.
-Eventually, he wrote Shenfan (read as the opposite of Fanshen) and The Great Reversal, and became an outspoken opponent of the socialist market economy ("socialism with Chinese characteristics") and Chinese economic reform that the CCP continues today.
+Eventually, he wrote Shenfan (read as the opposite of Fanshen) and The Great Reversal, and became an outspoken opponent of the socialist market economy ("socialism with Chinese characteristics") and the reform and opening up that the CCP continues today.